boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==

+= 3.6 =
+* Adds a filter to control whether a specific user should receive immediate email notification of a given item.

 = 3.5.1 =
 * Localization improvements
 * Fixes bug that could cause fatal error in some bbPress configurations